majakudlicka/CS50-notes/lecture-4.md

 The way C represents negative numbers is by changing one bit.
 For very large positive numbers, it might get confused...

+Adding * to variable name (ex int* a) indicates that we intend to pass it as a link to an address in memory, not as a copy

+We use & when calling a function and * when declaring it

+* --> "Go to location..."

+string in C - an address of the character in RAM